 - a.
 Prior to assumption of caseload and casework responsibilities, all new adult and juvenile probation officers shall have a minimum of forty hours orientation.
 The forty hours shall be completed within the first thirty days of employment.
-Specific subject areas may include, but are not limited to, the following: - --Agency mission, goals, and objectives;

--- Agency policies and procedures;

---Utilizing agency resources;

---Court philosophy, judicial system roles, responsibilities and inter-relationships;

---Role of the professional probation officer;

-- --Rules of criminal procedure, the criminal code, and sentencing alternatives (adult); - --Privacy, security, and confidentiality of records; - --Personnel procedures, performance appraisal, affirmative action, grievance procedures; and --Philosophy of staff development, training requirements, and specific job responsibilities.
+Specific subject areas may include, but are not limited to, the following: - Agency mission, goals, and objectives; - Agency policies and procedures; - Utilizing agency resources; - Court philosophy, judicial system roles, responsibilities, and inter-relationships; - Role of the professional probation officer; - Rules of criminal procedure, the criminal code, and sentencing alternatives (adult); - Privacy, security, and confidentiality of records: - Personnel procedures, performance appraisal, affirmative action, grievance procedures; and - Philosophy of staff development, training requirements, and specific job responsibilities.

 - b.
 Orientation should be provided by the individual agencies.
 Credit toward the forty-hour orientation requirement may be given for training previously received. - c.
-In the first twelve months of employment following the thirty-day orientation period, all new adult and juvenile probation officers shall complete a minimum of an additional forty hours of approved training.
-Specific subject areas may include, but are not limited to, the following: - --Courtroom testimony, responsibilities, and behavior:

---Legal liabilities and issues in probation;

-- -- Understanding and managing probationer behavior; - --Role of alcohol abuse in delinquent and criminal behavior; - --Role of substance abuse in delinquent and criminal behavior;

-- --Role of lack of employment in delinquent and criminal behavior;

-- --Utilizing community resources;

-- --Listening and communication skills;

-- -- Effective writing skills;

-- -- Interviewing techniques;
+In the first twelve months of employment following the thirty-day orientation period, all new adult and juvenile probation officers shall complete a minimum of an additional sixteen hours of approved training.
+Specific subject areas may include, but are not limited to, the following: - Courtroom testimony, responsibilities, and behavior; - Legal liabilities and issues in probation; - Understanding and managing probationer behavior; - Role of alcohol abuse in delinquent and criminal behavior; - Role of substance abuse in delinquent and criminal behavior; - Role of lack of employment in delinquent and criminal behavior; - Utilizing community resources; - Listening and communication skills; - Effective writing skills; - Interviewing techniques; - Stress management; - Time management; and - Interpersonal skills. - d.

-- --Stress management;

-- --Time management; and

-- -- Interpersonal skills.

-- d.
 Training may be provided in-house or outside the agency.
-Credit toward the forty-hour requirement may be given for training previously received.